-Examples of boundaries in a relationship is a text as simple as “I’m busy, so I won’t be able to come to that event”.
+Examples of boundaries in a relationship can be as simple as sending a text, saying “I’m busy, so I won’t be able to come to that event”.
 When there’s respect for you and the time you spend outside of the relationship, setting these boundaries won’t be a problem.
 However, a constant violation of these will leave you feeling suffocated.

 Related reading: 12 Ways To Fix A Toxic Relationship